by fatwang2

 Clone the Repository:

-Navigate to the directory on your host machine where you manage external services for LibreChat (this is often alongside your docker-compose.yml
+Navigate to the directory on your host machine where you manage external services for LibreChat (this is often alongside your docker-compose.yml).
+A common location is a dedicated mcp-server directory.

 # Example: Navigate to where docker-compose.yml lives, then into mcp-server